navipartner/docs/content/en/docs/np_pay/how-to/emergency_pos/index.md

    ![emergency_2](Images/emergency_2.png)

 3. Sign in or scan a QR code to configure the device.
+   The QR code is provided by the **Emergency mPOS Setup** administrative section in Business Central.

    ![emergency_3](Images/emergency_3.png)